CZTachyonsVN/TAFE_Programming/_OOP/Notes/Dapper in WPF Guide.md

 #dapper #sql #wpf #dotnet #csharp
 ## Create a configuration file
 1. In `Solution Explorer`, right click on the namespace that will be receiving the data
-2. Add > New Item...
+2. Add > New Item...<br>
 ![Pasted image 20240322031157.png](../../Media/Pasted%20image%2020240322031157.png)
 3. In the pop-up window, select `Application Configuration File` and name it.
 Make sure it is for C#.
-This will create a configuration file for the WPF application.
+This will create a configuration file for the WPF application.<br>
 ![Pasted image 20240322031307.png](../../Media/Pasted%20image%2020240322031307.png)
 ## Set up configuration file
 1. Open your configuration file from `Solution Explorer`<br>